llm-bible/llm-bible.github.io/_publications/kirk2022improving.markdown

 bibkey: kirk2022improving
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2209.07636"}
-tags: ['Agentic', 'Prompting', 'Reinforcement Learning', 'Uncategorized']
+tags: ['Agentic', 'Prompting', 'Reinforcement Learning']
 ---
 Language models (LLMs) offer potential as a source of knowledge for agents that need to acquire new task competencies within a performance environment.
 We